 past-times are planning special events and doing house renovations.

-Richard was born in Vilnius, Lithuania and studied at Vilnius University for some time.
+Richard was born in Vilnius, Lithuania and studied at Vilnius University.
 A computer programmer since the end of the last century, Richard has been programming for FestivalNet since 2005.
 In 2009 Richard moved to the US and is now a resident of Florida's Gulf Coast.
 We are happy to now have him in our time zone!